learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 ### [Free Software Foundation, Inc. v.
 Cisco Systems, Inc. (2008)](https://www.fsf.org/news/2008-12-cisco-suit)

-In 2008, the Free Software Foundation has filed a complaint against Cisco Sytems claiming that various Cisco products under the Linksys brand had violated the lincenses of many progrmas on which the FSF held a copyright.
-Most of the progrmas were licensed under the GNU Genreal Public License (GPL) and so they allowed users like Cisco to use, modify, and distribute the software in condition that the redistirbutors share their source code as well.
-The FSF accused Cisco of distirbuting licensed software without sharing source code with its cusotmers.
+In 2008, the Free Software Foundation has filed a complaint against Cisco Sytems claiming that various Cisco products under the Linksys brand had violated the licenses of many programs on which the FSF held a copyright.
+Most of the programs were licensed under the GNU General Public License (GPL) and so they allowed users like Cisco to use, modify, and distribute the software in condition that the redistributors share their source code as well.
+The FSF accused Cisco of distirbuting licensed software without sharing source code with its customers.

 The FSF and Cisco came to a settlement.
 You can read more about the case [here](https://www.fsf.org/news/2008-12-cisco-suit)